Natural Systems-Fall 2002

 as well as provide feedback to your peers.

-Remember: Look at the outline below for details on the specifics to be included in your "final report."
+Remember: Look at the outline below for details on the specifics to be included in your "lab packet."

 Make sure it is complete!
 Turn in a "hard copy" in addition to